 Feb 2001 - Present: President, Founder and Pilot of Cooke & Associates Inc., (CANDA) Pres and Chief Technical officer (CTO) TRUE-NORTH Power Systems (TNPS).
 With and American investor founded True North Power NG Inc in 2007 and developed a complete line of solar mounting and tracking systems ( Sunpoint2GPS) as well as a small wind turbine called WIND ARROW.
 In 2002 TNPS was Canadian Distributor of LAKOTA Wind Turbines, Towers, Solar PV, OutBack Inverters and alternate energy systems.
 As Director of the FREE Wind Test Centre and Publisher of the FREE Wind News, he wrote an Internet publication on renewable energy systems.
 In 2001, Executive Consultant, Commercial helicopter operations planning and proposals, company restructuring, cash flow management, ISO9001 Auditor, and business and facilities planning.(

-CITW - Personus 1999-2001 Vice President, Operations, Joined Caught In The Web (CITW) now Personus, as VP Project Delivery.
+CITW - Personus 1999-2001 Vice President, Operations, Joined Caught In The Web (CITW) eventually Personus, as VP Project Delivery.
 Reporting to President/CEO and effectively rebuilt the company's operational processes.
 Over a 2 year period introduced Project Mgmt process, Operations management, QA,/ISO9000 processes and grew the operations group from approx. 26 to over 85 people.
 Appointed Managing Director and then VP Operations of Personus (company name change) in 2000.
 Created and presented project management, estimating and cash flow processes that helped close a $9M investment by Itemus Inc in April 2000.
 Implemented Changepoint PSA software suite and created over 20 custom modifications that improved both internal and Changepoint reporting methods.
 Changepoint incorporated some of these enhancements in the current v6.0 of their PSA product suite.
 (See Corporate Summary).

 1998 Vice President, Solutions Delivery, Quadravision Inc. and Bowne Internet Solutions (BIS).
 In Jan 98, Bowne acquired 5 companies under Quadravision and focused on personalization applications for the Internet.
 Reporting to the President with three Directors, two Managers and a staff of 63, responsible for delivery of relationship banking applications for major international banks.
 Built department staff from 25 to over 60 in less than six months.
 Web projects of 500K to 1.5M US$.
 Customers include mbanx, Blue Cross, Deutsche Bank and Summit Bank.